3 Reasons Disability Claims are Denied (and What to Do About It)

 When you contact Riddle & Brantley for help with your Social Security Disability claim, we do not automatically agree to take you on as a client.
 We first gather from you and from the Social Security Administration (SSA) the information we need to make a judgment call on whether your case is likely to be successful.
 To be fair to our clients, we only take cases when we determine that there is a good chance of disability benefits being awarded.

 However, even with this screening process, not every client we represent ends up winning their case.
-This is the reality for all disability attorneys, even a Board-Certified Specialist in Social Security Disability.
+This is the reality for all disability attorneys.
 Regardless of the effort put in by the legal team and client, some cases result in an “unfavorable” decision based on many possible factors.
 A recent article highlights some of them.

 3 Common Reasons Why a Social Security Disability Claim is Denied